fcole90/fcole90.github.io/useful_resources.md

 ### [Visual Information Theory](http://colah.github.io/posts/2015-09-Visual-Information/)

 This article explains in a clear and concise way how to understand and visualise probabilities and other information theory data.
+It is also very useful to understand the cross-entropy function.

 ## [Reinventing explanation](http://michaelnielsen.org/reinventing_explanation/)

-An approach on how to think about science and an example application on the Simpson's paradox.
+An approach on how to think about science, including an example application on the Simpson's paradox.